Types of Pronouns

 Personal Pronouns

-Personal pronouns generally take place of people or things.
+Personal pronouns generally take the place of people or things.
 When a noun is used as a subject in a sentence, we use the subjective case of personal pronouns.
 When a noun is used as an object, similarly we use the objective case of personal pronouns.

 Subjective Pronoun